gersonfaneto/YAMS/README.md

 microcomputer assistance more practical and efficient.
 The final product should be capable of:

-- Registering and keeping important information from the "Clients" of the assistance.
+- Registering and keeping important information from the `Clients` of the assistance.
-- Creation of "Work Orders" from the "Clients", which must be carried out in order of arrival.
+- Creation of `Work Orders` from the `Clients`, which must be carried out in order of arrival.
-    - The "Work Orders" must contain one or more of the following "Services":
+    - The `Work Orders` must contain one or more of the following `Services`:
         - Assembly - Component Installation:
             - RAM - Price: R$ 20.00
             - Motherboard - Price: R$ 100.00